pronskiy/G2HTML/README.md

 Plugin versions <= 48 were deployed to the Chrome Web Store, as it was required by Google for Google Docs addons.
 Newer versions are deployed to the G-Suite Marketplace, as it's required by Google now.
-Old installations should be automatically updated to newer versions starting from 07.05.2020.
+Old installations should be automatically updated to newer versions starting from **07.05.2020**.

 ## Migration

 ###  Versions <= 52 updated to the latest version:

-a.
-You do hot have any custom templates in `g2html_settings.json` file:
+1. You do hot have any custom templates in `g2html_settings.json` file:
     * Close all opened Google Documents
     * Open Google Drive and search for `g2html_settings.json` file
     * Delete it
-    b.
-You have some custom templates in `g2html_settings.json` file:
+2. You have some custom templates in `g2html_settings.json` file:
     * Close all opened Google Documents
     * Open Google Drive and search for `g2html_settings.json` file
     * Download it from the Google Drive
     * Delete it on Google Drive
     * Open any Google Document and perform a single conversion.
     * Add your custom templates to the newly created `g2html_settings.json` file.

-  Without these steps
+Without these steps `[html][/html]` tags added in version 52 won't work.

 ## Configuration and folders